 The Commission has also limited building extensions within the front yard setback area, except for ground level permeable decks.
-No building extensions, other than a permeable wood deck, may encroach into the required 450 square feet of pervious area in the front yard (Exhibit #3).
+No building extensions encroach into the required 450 square feet of pervious area in the front yard.

 E. Local Coastal Program